New Year theme for yourself 2022

 Nourish your body

-People tend to have a renewed drive for positive change in the New Year and when channelled calmly and kindly this can have wonderful result for your physical and mental wellbeing.
+People can have a renewed drive for positive change in the New Year and when channelled calmly and kindly this can have great results for your physical and mental wellbeing.

-4 questions to ask yourself before you dive into new fitness ideas
+4 questions to ask yourself before you dive into a new fitness hobby

-- What do you want to get out of being active?
+- What do I want to get out of being active?

-- Would you prefer to be indoors or outdoors?
+- Would I prefer to be indoors or outdoors?

-- Would you like to be in a group or do an individual activity?
+- Would I like to be in a group or do an individual activity?

-- Would you like it to be integrated into daily life, such as doing housework, going on a walk, doing gardening (these are physical activities too)
+- Would I like it to be integrated into daily life, such as doing housework, going on a walk or doing gardening etc. (these are physical activities too)

 Physical activity is available to all, has few costs attached, and can be tailored to your needs.

-Here’s to nourishing your body and mind in a way that works for you in 2021.
+Here’s to nourishing your body and mind in a way that works for you this year.